 We love reading at Royston St John Baptist CE Primary School!

-All children take home a reading record and reading book which they can change regularly in our library.
+All children take home a reading record and reading book which they can change regularly in our school library.
 We recommend that children read at home for at least 10 minutes every day.
 We encourage every child to read with someone at home every night.
 We also recommend that parents and carers read to their children every day if possible as part of a daily routine.
 You can support your child by encouraging them to talk about their reading and ask them questions to check their understanding.
 Our ‘take home books’ are levelled according to vocabulary used and are books that we feel are high quality texts.

 We all love to listen to stories read by adults!
 We do it as often as we can!
-We also enjoy reading themed special events such as World Book Day and The Big Book Sale.
+Children at Royston enjoy been read to daily, across school, for the last 15 minutes of everyday.

 At Royston St John the Baptist Primary school, we deliver phonics using the Read, Write, Inc. scheme.
 Children in Foundation stage and Key Stage One access streamed daily phonics to help them rapidly develop their phonetic knowledge in their reading and writing.

 All words are made up of individual sounds.
 Your child will learn to blend the sounds together to form words. e.g. in ‘mat’ we have the sounds ‘m’, ‘a’, ‘t’, ship – ‘sh’, ‘i’, ‘p’.
 In our daily phonics sessions, we teach these sounds and give opportunity for children to practise reading and spelling words containing these sounds.
 We also give children decodable books containing sounds and words they can read.

 At least once each half-term, we assess and group our children based on their stage of reading not age of reading.
 This means all children access reading at precisely the right level.